THE DHARMA FLOWER SUTRA SEEN THROUGH

 to read and hold to this sutra.

-The Oral Transmission on the Meaning of the Dharma Flower Sutra states that people who hold to this sutra should hold it being fully aware that they will encounter difficulties.
-Nevertheless the attainment to Buddhahood is the sense of becoming aware of our inherent Buddha nature with our respective personalities just as they are.
+The Oral Transmission on the Meaning of the Dharma Flower Sutra (Ongi Kuden) states that people who hold to this sutra should hold to it being fully aware that they will encounter difficulties.
+Nevertheless, the attainment to Buddhahood is the sense of becoming aware of our inherent Buddha nature, with our respective personalities just as they are.

-The fifteenth important point on the line, “I will thereupon rejoice and all the other Buddhas will do likewise,” which Nichiren mentioned in the preceding section of the Ongi Kuden and is also a part of the above metric hymn.
+The fifteenth important point, on the line, “I will thereupon rejoice, and all the other Buddhas will do likewise,” which Nichiren mentioned in the preceding section of the Ongi Kuden, and which is also a part of the above metric hymn.

-The Oral Transmission on the Meaning of the Dharma Flower Sutra says that this important point brings to our attention two of the five practices of our school which are reading and reciting, as well as accepting and holding to this sutra.
+The Oral Transmission on the Meaning of the Dharma Flower Sutra (Ongi Kuden) says that this important point brings to our attention two of the five practises of our school, which are reading and reciting, as well as accepting and holding to this sutra.

-Now, Nichiren and the people that follow him reverently recite with joy Nam Myôhô Renge Kyô which means to devote our lives to and found them on (Nam) the Utterness of the Dharma [entirety of existence] (Myôhô) permeated by the underlying white lotus flower-like mechanism of the interdependence of cause, concomitancy and effect (Renge) in its whereabouts of the ten realms of dharmas (Kyô).
-They are people who carry out the practices of reading and holding to this sutra.
+Now, Nichiren and the people that follow him reverently recite with joy Nam Myōhō Renge Kyō which means to devote our lives to and found them on (Nam[u]) the Utterness of the Dharma (Myōhō) [entirety of existence, enlightenment and unenlightenment] permeated by the underlying white lotus flower-like mechanism of the interdependence of cause, concomitancy and effect (Renge) in its whereabouts of the ten [psychological] realms of dharmas [which is every possible psychological wavelength] (Kyō).
+They are people who carry out the practises of reading and holding to this sutra.
 The words “this sutra” indicate the five ideograms for its title and subject matter (daimoku).

-The seventeenth important point on the line in the above metric hymn, “They will be really faithful to the Buddha teaching.”
+The seventeenth important point, on the lines in the above metric hymn, “They will be really faithful to the Buddha teaching.”

 the meaning of this sutra,